joeldba/dwm-dba/README.md

   * Again, self-explanatory.
 Creates a gap around the bar, purely for cosmetic purposes.
 * [dwm-border-bar](https://codemadness.org/paste/dwm-border-bar.patch)
   * Creates a border around the bar.
 Again, purely for cosmetic purposes.
+* colorbar
+  * Enables setting colors for each individual element of the bar.

 # What are the keybindings?
 While this information can be gathered from `config.h` I've gone the extra mile and made a table that outlines most of the keybindings for you.
 The default modkey is `Alt` as specified in `config.h`.